isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-fogger-for-bed-bugs.markdown

 The Good:
 - Has quick action power [kills bed bug](https://pestpolicy.com/does-ammonia-kill-bed-bugs/)in seconds on contact.
 - It is odorless  leaves behind a fresh scent.
-- Cheaper means  the kit has 6 aerosol cans and Doesnt mess furniture or bedding  leaves no residue.
+- Cheaper means  the kit has 6 aerosol cans andÂ Doesnt mess furniture or bedding  leaves no residue.
 - It can kill a variety of household pests,[bed bugs](https://pestpolicy.com/does-baby-powder-kill-bed-bugs/), ants, roaches, and houseflies.
 - Covers large volume  approximately 200 cubic feet and a height of up to 10 feet.
 The Bad: